-The High-end TV Skills Fund supports programmes, such as Trainee Finder and our in-house production runner programme helping to boost the pipeline of fresh talent and skills.
+The High-end TV Skills Fund supports programmes, such as Trainee Finder and inclusion programmes such as First Break and Fast Track to boost the pipeline of fresh talent and skills.

 The fund is investing in training that has been identified as a priority by the high-end TV industry through our research and by employers on the High-end TV Skills Council and industry working groups.